FihlaTV/adamite/README.markdown

 lib/tasks/deploy.rake
 ```

-Note: Brevidy's search is built on top of Flying Sphinx, which only runs on Heroku.
+Note: Adamite's search is built on top of Flying Sphinx, which only runs on Heroku.
 So if you type something into the search box and yell "Rob, this is broken!!!" then you need to understand that search doesn't work locally, it only works on Heroku after you've set up Flying Sphinx.

 ## Getting Started on Heroku
   * Complete the tasks in the **Getting Started Locally** section to ensure the app builds and runs locally first